klum-dsl/klum-ast/wiki/Templates.md

  that all non-null / non-empty fields in the template are copied over from template.
 For Lists and Maps, deep copies will be created.

- Ignorable fields of the template (key, owner, transient or marked as `@Ignore`) are never copied over.
-To make creating templates easier, the `createAsTemplate` method is provided, which has the following behaviour:
+ Ignorable fields of the template (key, owner, transient or marked as `FieldType.Ignore`) are never copied over.
+To make creating templates easier, the `Create.Template` and `Create.TemplateFrom` methods are provided, which behave like normal factory methods with the following differences:

- - is always unkeyed (setting the key to null in case of a keyed class)
+ - the result is always unkeyed (setting the key to null in case of a keyed class)
  - Lifecycle methods (`@PostApply`, `@PostCreate`) are not called
  - The template does not participate in KlumPhases (especially: no validation is performed)
  - provides a non-abstract implementation for abstract classes, implementing all possible methods empty or returning null